Slim Dunlap

-Bob "Slim" Dunlap (born August 14, 1951) is an American rock musician.
-He is a Minnesota-based guitarist and singer-songwriter who is best known as a member of The Replacements from 1987 to 1991, replacing original lead guitarist Bob Stinson.
+Robert Bruce "Slim" Dunlap (August 14, 1951 – December 18, 2024) was an American rock musician.
+He was a Minnesota-based guitarist and singer-songwriter who was best known as a member of the Replacements from 1987 to 1991, replacing original lead guitarist Bob Stinson.
 Dunlap also recorded two solo albums in the mid-1990s.

-Dunlap was influenced by Hank Williams and Keith Richards, and has been called "one of the last old-school cool guitar players".
+Dunlap was influenced by Hank Williams and Keith Richards, and had been called "one of the last old-school cool guitar players".
 Ralph Heibutzki at AllMusic said that he "epitomizes the journeyman musician who plays for the fun of it, when his day gig allows".
+His solo albums earned praise from Bruce Springsteen, who called them "really, deeply soulful and beautiful."

-Biography
+Minneapolis music writer Jim Walsh called Dunlap "the epitome of constraint.
+He plays what he wants when he wants, and because of that and so many other reasons, he is nothing short of a gunslinger—showing up at bars only occasionally, and when he does, shooting out the lights with a bluesman's salt-of-the-earth style."